MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/writesemanticskills.md

 ---
-title: How to write prompts in Semantic Kernel
+title: How to write semantic skills in Semantic Kernel
-description: How to write prompts in Semantic Kernel
+description: How to write semantic skills in Semantic Kernel
 author: johnmaeda
 ms.topic: skills
 ms.author: johnmaeda